frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/projects/make-a-colorful-gantt-chart.md

  <img class="screenshot" alt="customize-form" src="/docs/assets/img/articles/project-gantt-in-list.png">

-1. Save the form, go back to the task list, and reload.
+1. Save the form, go back to the Task list, and reload.
 1. When opening an existing or new task, you should see a color field.
 Pick a color for the task.

  <img class="screenshot" alt="customize-form" src="/docs/assets/img/articles/project-gantt-pick-color.png">